 Where Can You Keep Your Tasks Organised?

 We just couldn’t function without our calendars and planners, could you agree?
 We all go through our working days with our personal lists and weekly tasks.
-But, despite these individual reminders and task reminders we use, either in digital form or written down on a paper, we cannot function without team task management apps.
-These online apps show us the tasks each remote team member is working on, so we can keep track of any project.
-A quick check of your teammates and the stage of completion of the tasks is available anytime through online task management apps.
+But, despite these individual reminders and task reminders we use, either in digital form or written down on a paper, we cannot function without online project management tools.
+These tools show us the tasks each remote team member is working on, so we can keep track of any project.

-Asana will help you with project management of simple and easy tasks, and it provides easy ways for communication and collaboration among your remote team.
+Asana is a great project management app that can help you with the management of simple and easy tasks.
+It provides easy ways for communication and collaboration among your remote team.
 Jira, on the other hand, always comes in handy for more complex projects, where you need to handle everything from bug management and QA to new feature request and story planning.

 Asana visually presents a dashboard with fields resembling “post-it” notes divided into sections based on your task stages- from ideas to completed products.
-It is very efficient for teams who are working on several projects at the same time.
+It is very efficient for teams who are working on several projects and tasks at the same time.
 We really like it because of the nice interface and the variety of options it offers.
-However, for more complex stuff we depend on Jira.
+However, for more complex stuff we depend on Jira and its Kanban boards.

 Jira can handle large teams and different ticket levels well, with issue and bug tracking for your software or apps.
-Therefore, we would recommend Jira to larger software development teams, working on more complex systems.
+Therefore, we would recommend Jira to larger software development teams to manage projects, working on more complex systems.
 As it’s not that straightforward to use, Jira also provides access to online guides and interactive walkthroughs to make things easier for the teams who decide to use it.